-After the conference, you will receive a link to review your Conference Continuing Education Certificate.
-You will have a short opportunity to review your certificate and confirm that it is correct; if it is not correct, you will have instructions on how to contact us to inform us of what needs to be changed.
+After the conference, you will receive a link to review your conference Continuing Education Certificate.
+You will have a short opportunity to review your certificate and confirm that everything is correct.
+We will provide instructions for how to contact us to inform us of anything that needs to be changed.
 After this short review period, we will transmit all CE credit to AIA.
 If you are a member, your transcript will be updated there immediately.
 Please note: We will still be able to make changes to your CE credit after this review period; however, it is much easier to do it during the review period.
-If you are not an AIA member, your CE certificate will serve as proof of credit for your state licensure board.
+If you are not an AIA member, the CE certificate we provide will serve as proof of credit for your state licensure board.

 How can I view the schedule according to the credit that’s offered?